 Our history can be traced back to 1798.
-Through investment, redevelopment and modernisation, we've changed dramatically to become the sprawling campus you see today.
+Through investment, redevelopment and modernisation, Brunel University London has changed dramatically to become the campus it is today.

 Our heritage is extensive; here are just a few key dates that played a part in Brunel University London becoming the world-class institution it currently is today:

 Acton Technological College is divided into two, creating the new institution Brunel College of Technology.

 Brunel College is awarded a Royal Charter on 9 June, allowing it to become Brunel University.
 The first students move to Uxbridge in 1967.
 The transfer of all departments from Acton to Uxbridge is completed in 1971.

 West London Institute of Higher Education becomes Brunel University College, merging with the University two years later.